 Although primarily bred to trail Racoon their brave nature makes them easily trained to track all animals, deer & wild cat included.

-This pack of Black and Tans in the photo to the left were owned and bred by William N. Cosner of Maple Hill Farm of Greencastle, Indiana.
+This pack of Black and Tans were owned and bred by William N. Cosner of Maple Hill Farm of Greencastle, Indiana.

 Mr. Cosner was an active breeder of the old fashioned, long-eared Black and Tan coonhound for over 75 years.